-A great excitement prevails in Lewis county, in regard to the recent attempt of the negroes to run away and rise in insurrection; and as many reports are in circulation in relation thereto, we deem it, our duty to publish a true statement of the matter
+ty, in regard to the recent attempt of the negroes to run away and rise in insurrection; and as many reports are in circulation in relation thereto, we deem it our duty to publish a true statement of the matter as it occurred.

-A little before day on Friday morning last, a negro man, belonging to James Miller, came into the house, ostensibly to make a fire.
-Refore going out, Mr. Miller heard him step towards the gun rack, take something, and leave with caution.
-The circumstance exciting some suspicion, he went to the door and called first one and then another of his negroes, but receiving no answer, he went to the negro quarter, and found no one there.
+A little before day on Friday morning last, a negro man, belonging to James Milles, came into the house, ostensibly to make a fire.
+Before going out, Mr. Miller heard him step towards the gun rack, take something, and leave with caution.
+The circumstance exciting some suspicion, he went to the doer and called first one and then another of his negroes, but receiving no answer, he went to the negro quarter, and found no one there.
 He then aroused the family, first ascertaining, however, that both his guns were missing.
 The neighbors were alarmed as soon as possible, and pursuit made.
 Mr. Harvey Henderson was the first to come in sight of them.
-In addition to the guns, they had taken Mr. Miller's wagon and team.
-Mr. Hen derson approached near enough to identify the wagon, &c., and then quickly wheeled his horse to notify and bring up additional force: and it was well he did so.
-It was afterwards ascertained from some of the negroes, that they had determined to kill him, and for that purpose were bringing a loaded gun to bear upon him, as he wheeled his horse and disappeared.
+In addition to the guns, they had taken Mr. Miller's wagon and team.-

+Mr. Henderson approached near enough to identify the wagon, & ., and then quickly wheeled his horse, to notify and bring up additional force; and it was well he did so, for it was afterwards ascertained from some of the negroes that they had determined to kill him, and for that purpose were bringing a loaded gun to bear upon him, as he wheeled his horse and disappeared.